dxps/xct/xct-engine/README.md

 sbt run
 ```

-Play will start up on the HTTP port at http://localhost:9000/.
-You don't need to deploy or reload anything -- changing any source code while the server is running will automatically recompile and hot-reload the application on the next HTTP request.

 ### Usage

 If you call the same URL from the command line, you’ll see JSON.
 Using httpie, we can execute the command:

 ```
 http --verbose http://localhost:9000/v1/posts